jundalisay/sp/content/en/material/principles/part-3/chapter-08.md

 ---
 heading: "Chapter 8"
-title: "Male and Female Charges"
+title: "Male and Female Polarity Instead of Charges"
 date: 2024-12-28
 image: /graphics/physics/atomcharges.jpg
 description: "We replace negative and positive charnges with Male and Female, as the duality of the Radiant Layer"